How to Remain Data Defensible During Divestitures

 - Review all necessary data in place prior to migration

-A provider that understands the organisation’s systems and information governance practices can implement these steps and segregate data more efficiently.
-Another plus is when the data can remain in the organization’s systems whether it lives in the cloud or on-premise.
-This eliminates additional costs for searching, analysing, and reviewing data.
+A provider that understands the organization’s systems and information governance practices can implement these steps and segregate data more efficiently.
+Another plus is when the data can remain in the organization’s systems whether it lives in the cloud or on-prem.
+This eliminates additional costs for searching, analyzing, and reviewing data.

-Before moving forward with a divestiture, organisations should be thinking about their data.
+Before moving forward with a divestiture, organizations should be thinking about their data.
 Failing to be thorough risks disclosure of confidential information.
 This can lead to unhappy clients, legal liability, data breaches, operational interruption, and reputational harm.
-Prioritising information governance and collaborating with outside expertise will foster effective transactions and keep data where it needs to live.
-Having the same provider to turn to not only for a divestiture but for long-term information governance strategies will ensure that organisations are handling their data in the most efficient and risk-conscious manner.
+Prioritizing information governance and collaborating with outside expertise will foster effective transactions and keep data where it needs to live.
+Having the same provider to turn to not only for a divestiture but for long-term information governance strategies will ensure that organizations are handling their data in the most efficient and risk-conscious manner.

 The contents of this article are intended to convey general information only and not to provide legal advice or opinions.